 You can define several types of StopLoss.

-I also offer PRESETS for other symbols, as well as Multi Symbols configurations, to diversify my investments.
-However, these setups tend to be more aggressive, as they involve opening multiple orders simultaneously.
+I also offer PRESETS for other symbols and Multi Symbol configurations to diversify investments.
+These strategys are more aggressive, as they involve opening multiple orders simultaneously.

-Symbols like Gold and Bitcoin follow strong trends and are therefore not well suited for my strategies.
+Symbols like Gold and Bitcoin, which follow strong trends, are not suitable for my strategy.

 Grid Mode